Skip to main content

 1. Cloud Account - the customer’s AWS account or Azure subscription.
 Everything Nuon deploys lives inside it.
 No cross-account access is required.

-2. Stack - a CloudFormation or Bicep template that provisions networking and the Runner.
+2. Stack - a CloudFormation, Azure Resource Manager (Bicep), or Terraform template that provisions networking and the Runner.
 The customer deploys it using their own credentials.

 3. Runner - picks up jobs from the Control Plane and executes all infrastructure operations locally inside the customer’s environment.